digitalocean/terraform-provider-digitalocean/website/docs/d/kubernetes_cluster.html.md

   - `token` - The DigitalOcean API access token used by clients to access the cluster.
   - `client_key` - The base64 encoded private key used by clients to access the cluster.
 Only available if token authentication is not supported on your cluster.
   - `client_certificate` - The base64 encoded public certificate used by clients to access the cluster.
 Only available if token authentication is not supported on your cluster.
+  - `expires_at` - The date and time when the credentials will expire and need to be regenerated.
 * `node_pool` - A list of node pools associated with the cluster.
 Each node pool exports the following attributes:
   - `id` -  The unique ID that can be used to identify and reference the node pool.
   - `name` - The name of the node pool.